iechor/docs/content/engine/swarm/networking.md

-In the above output, notice that the driver is `overlay` and that the scope is `swarm`, rather than `local`, `host`, or `global` scopes you might see in other types of Docker networks.
+In the above output, notice that the driver is `overlay` and that the scope is `swarm`, rather than `local`, `host`, or `global` scopes you might see in other types of iEchor networks.
 This scope indicates that only hosts which are participating in the swarm can access this network.

 The network's subnet and gateway are dynamically configured when a service